DiamondLightSource/hyperion/README.md

 Development Installation
 =================

-This project rquires Python 3.11.
+This project supports only the most recent Python version for which our dependencies are available - currently Python 3.11.

 Run `./utility_scripts/dls_dev_env.sh` (This assumes you're on a DLS machine.
 If you are not, you should be able to just run a subset of this script)